About

 Moran, Kansas c.
 1918

 The farmhouse my grandmother was born in had long since been torn down, decades before I was there, the one-room schoolhouse she attended first through eighth grades, however, was still there.
-The school was no longer in use of course, but it was still standing, one of the few 19th century prairie schools still standing in Kansas at the time.
+The school was no longer in use, but it was still standing, one of the few 19th century prairie schools still standing in Kansas at the time.
 As a fan of the Little House on the Prairie TV show and books I had foreknowledge of the one-room schoolhouse as a practice of the time, and Nita often told me that she was reminded of her school when we watched the TV series, but it never made a real impression on me until we were standing on the steps of her one-room schoolhouse, the full sensory experience made it that that much more real to me.
 The smells of the surrounding farmland, the feel of the wood of the steps and doors, the slight dampness from rain the day before.
 From that day on I had a better understanding of her connection to the place and experience.
 The combination of these sents can take me back to that little one-room schoolhouse on the Kansas prairie.
-I understand her context that much better having been in those places.
+I understand my grandmother’s context that much better having been in those places.

-Life took over as it tends to, and my draw to history was relegated to the recesses of a busy mind until my grandmother dove even deeper into genealogical research, predominantly for the Sullivan side of the family.
+Life took over as it tends to, and my draw to history was relegated to the recesses of a busy mind until my grandmother dove deeper into genealogical research, predominantly for the Sullivan side of the family.
 I occasionally went with her to a local genealogical research library and helped when I could.
 She eventually put her research together producing a photocopied manuscript, sending 200 copies to family members who requested one.
 When Nieta passed in 2004 my mother, Gini, took the mantle of family historian and genealogist.
 When mom passed unexpectedly on December 23, 2007, the mantle was passed on to me.

 Over the years I have had a few opportunities to dig in for a couple of weeks and make some progress, particularly on the Wanzer side.
 My great-grandfather’s mother, Malvina “Vina” Abigail CHASE Wanzer had passed down a family bible through my paternal great-grandmother.
-In this Chase family Bible, there were some undiscovered documents, at least undiscovered by my mother, that would spark my interest in genealogy again.
+In the Chase family Bible, there were some undiscovered documents, at least undiscovered by my mother, that would spark my interest in genealogy again.

 In 2012 I was going through filing cabinets full of Nieta’s notes and came across the Bible.
 Inside was an envelope addressed to Gigi, the aforementioned great-grandmother, who I had met two or three times as a small child, in the envelope were 5 letters from her father-in-law, Andrew “Jack” Jackson Wanzer, to her mother-in-law Vina, while he was serving in the Union Army’s, Wisconsin 5th Infantry Regiment, during the Civil War.